 But don’t just take their word for it.
-According to research by Aberdeen Group, the key to building a best-in-class VoC program is operationalizing feedback and sentiment data across multiple channels.
+According to Aberdeen Group’s research, the key to building a best-in-class VoC program is operationalizing feedback and sentiment data across multiple channels.

-McorpCX, a customer experience services company, argues that data analytics software is best used as a foundation to build larger processes.
+McorpCX, a customer experience services company, argues that data analytics software is best used as a foundation to build more extensive processes.

 Related article: The Crucial Piece that NPS Misses, and How to Fill the Gap

-This can’t be solved by one department alone.
-But the information contained in these repots can easily be exported and presented to department heads across the company.
-Together, using these insights, SFO can start working together to solve the underlying issues.
+A single department can’t solve this issue alone.
+But these crucial reports can easily be exported and presented to department heads across the company.
+Together, using these insights, SFO can start working to solve the underlying issues.

-In short, VoC data analytics should be used to drive decisions in every department: customer success, product management, operations, marketing, and sales.
+In short, use VoC data analytics to drive decisions in every department: customer success, product management, operations, marketing, and sales.
 Ultimately, your voice of customer program will become successful by fitting itself into a larger context.

-One last note before we wrap up.
-If you’re struggling to get any useful information from your reports, take a step back.
-A messy, unintelligible output may be caused by a badly-configured analysis, but could also indicate a corrupted data set or system failure.
+One last note before we wrap up; if you’re struggling to get any helpful information from your reports, take a step back.
+A messy, unintelligible output might result from a badly-configured analysis, but could also indicate a corrupted data set or system failure.